mattleaverton/website-tools/content/projects/woodworking/backyard-playset.md

 Planning with HOA - email to Spectrum Jan 5, 2021

-Plan for "Obstacle Course" from [DIYTyler](https://www.diytyler.com/shop/obstacle-course/) - made modifications to suit our needs
+Plan for "Obstacle Course" from [DIYTyler](https://www.diytyler.com/shop/obstacle-course/){: target=_blank} - made modifications to suit our needs

 Online order of all lumber pre-COVID prices